perfocard/gate/README.md

 No manual configuration per request is needed.

+If you specify multiple URLs in `GATE_URLS`, Gate will automatically select one of them at random for each application run.

 ---

 ## Notes

--   If `gate.enabled = true` but `gate.url` is not set, a `GateNotConfigured` exception will be thrown.
+- If `gate.enabled = true` but no valid proxy URLs are set, a `GateNotConfigured` exception will be thrown.
+- You can specify multiple proxy URLs (comma-separated in the env file or as an array in the config file).
+One of them will be selected at random.
 - Internally, this package uses `Http::globalOptions()` to apply the proxy globally.

 ---